PoorHttp/PoorWSGI/doc/about.rst

 The Story
 =========
 Once upon a time, there was a King.
-Ok there was a Prince.
-Oh, may by, there was not a prince, but probably, there was a Programmer, hmm ok, programmer.
-And this programmer know apaches mod_python.
-Yes it was very very bad paragon, but before python, he was programing in php.
-So mod_python was be big movement to right direction at that times.
+Or there was a Prince.
+Oh, maybe, there wasn't a prince, but probably there was a Programmer, hmm, okay, a programmer.
+And this programmer knew Apache's mod_python.
+Yes, it was a very, very bad paragon, but before Python, he was programming in PHP.
+So mod_python was a big movement in the right direction at that time.

-He was founding how he can write, and host on server python applications.
-And as he know some close-source framework, which works right, he write some another, similar for his use.
-That is base of Poor Publisher.
-But WGSI was coming so he had idea, to write some new backend for his applications.
-That is base of Poor HTTP and Poor WSGI.
+He was finding out how he could write and host Python applications on a server.
+And as he knew some closed-source framework that worked correctly, he wrote another similar one for his own use.
+That is the basis of Poor Publisher.
+But WSGI was coming, so he had an idea to write a new backend for his applications.
+That is the basis of Poor HTTP and PoorWSGI.

-Some times, Poor HTTP and Poor WSGI was one project.
-It is better way, but that's not right way.
-After some time, he divide these too projects to Poor WSGI and Poor HTTP projects.
-But there is bad concept in Poor WSGI framework, which is not framework in fact.
-So he look for another projects, and see how could be nice to create WSGI application for user.
-That is time when Poor WSGI is rewritten to library type code, and application is callable class with some nice route and other methods - decorators.
+Sometimes, Poor HTTP and PoorWSGI were one project.
+It was a better way, but that wasn't the right way.
+After some time, he divided these two projects into PoorWSGI and Poor HTTP projects.
+But there was a flawed concept in the PoorWSGI framework, which wasn't a framework in fact.
+So he looked for other projects and saw how nice it could be to create a WSGI application for the user.
+That is when PoorWSGI was rewritten into library-type code, and the application became a callable class with some nice routing methods and decorators.

-This is story of one programmer and his WSGI framework, which is not framework in fact, because, it knows only handle uri request with some mod_python compatibility layer.
-As you can see, there are some ways, how this project can go.
-It's author, programmer use it on his projects, and it would be so nice, if there are more programmers then he, which use this little project, let's call it WSGI connector.
+This is the story of one programmer and his WSGI framework, which is not a framework in fact, because it only handles URI requests with some mod_python compatibility layer.
+As you can see, there are several ways this project can evolve.
+Its author, the programmer, uses it on his projects, and it would be very nice if there were more programmers than just him who used this little project.
+Let's call it a WSGI connector.

-If you have any questions, proposals, bug fixes, text corrections, or any other things, please send me email to *mcbig at zeropage.cz* or you can create issue on GutHub: https://github.com/PoorHttp/PoorWSGI/issues Thank you so much.
+If you have any questions, proposals, bug fixes, text corrections, or any other matters, please send me an email to *mcbig at zeropage.cz*, or you can create an issue on GitHub: https://github.com/PoorHttp/PoorWSGI/issues.
+Thank you so much.

 ChangeLog
 =========
-For release history or difference of releases, you can use git diff, diff log, git2cl tool or you can see ChangeLog from source code or on git repository web.
+For release history or differences between releases, you can use git diff, diff log, the git2cl tool, or consult the ChangeLog from the source code or on the Git repository's web page.
 See:

     https://github.com/PoorHttp/PoorWSGI/blob/master/doc/ChangeLog

 Examples
 ========
-It is published application test files.
-You can download it, study it, test or use it as you can.
+These are published application test files.
+You can download them, study them, test them, or use them as you wish.
 See:

 **http_digest.py**
     https://github.com/PoorHttp/PoorWSGI/blob/master/examples/http_digest.py